Hawkwise Brittanys - The Future

 If you want a dog for rough shooting and 'walked-up' days then the Brittany would be one of the first candidates.
 They will find and point fur and feather, and will mostly retrieve well - provided you have put time into their early training.
 They enter cover and water readily and, despite their diminutive size, are able to cope with the deepest heather and carrying game as big as brown hare.

 This sport is increasingly popular and is one that is suitable for all active members of the family.
-There are different categories and most Brittanys fall into the same class as the ubiquitous Border Collie, with whom nothing much can compete.
+There are different categories and annoyingly most Brittanys fall into the same class as the ubiquitous Border Collie, with whom nothing much can compete.
+However there are competitions specifically for non-Border Collies.
 Some smaller individuals can creep into the next smallest category and do very well.
 For Brittany owners who are not into field sports this offers an energetic outlet that Brits do well at.
-However it has been known for a Brittany to do a sudden but unauthorised ninety degree turn in pursuit of an elusive scent of rabbits!
+However it has been known for a Brittany to do a sudden, but unauthorised, ninety degree turn in pursuit of an elusive scent of rabbits!
 Hawkwise Bedouine over Gefni, and her daughter Gefni Free Flow, are the two highest graded Brittanys in the UK - both having reached Champion Stakes status!

 Obedience and heelwork to music